dgroomes/my-software/README.md

 ## Overview

-The most useful component of this repository is the [My macOS Setup](#my-macos-setup) section.
+The most useful component of this repository is the [My macOS Setup](#my-macos-setup) section below.
 It provides step-by-step instructions I like to follow for setting up a new Mac.

-The repo is organized in the following directories:
+The rest of the repository is organized in the following directories:

 ### `bash/`

 My Bash config and notes about Bash auto-completion (I always forget how to set this up!).

+### `homebrew/`

+A description of my Homebrew strategy.

 ### `iterm2/`